Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Robustness

 First, the potential selection issue might have been arisen from children absent from school on the date of the physical examination.
-If the children exposed to the earthquake \textit{in utero} have lingering health issues and thus were more likely to be absent from schools for health reasons compared with other children, my estimates may suffer from downward bias, which would understate the adverse health effects of fetal earthquake exposure.
+If children exposed to the earthquake \textit{in utero} had lingering health issues and thus were more likely to be absent from school for health reasons than other children, my estimates may suffer from downward bias.
 In addition, if the absentees came from poor households and thus were unhealthier than other children, my estimates would also understate the effects because of systematic positive selection.
-Therefore, owing to a similar mechanism to the sorting effects, my estimates present a lower bound of the true treatment effects of the earthquake.
-According to the official reports of Chiba prefecture, however, the absenteeism rates for primary schools were approximately 0.5\% at that time, which is considered to be negligible (Chiba Prefecture 1932, p.~21).
-Although these rates for secondary schools are unavailable, one can guess that such a selection issue should not produce a critical bias in my baseline estimates because secondary school students were highly selected from among the population and thus should have been less likely to be absent from school than primary school students.
-Despite the limited data, I therefore confirm that my baseline results are unchanged if I control for both the municipal-year-level primary school enrollment rate and the county-year-level primary school attendance rate as proxies for the proportion of children with health issues.\footnote{\setstretch{0.84}Table~\ref{tab:sum_cov} in Online~\ref{sec:secb} presents the summary statistics of both rates: across the sample period, the school enrollment rate and school attendance rate were stable around 99\% and 95\%, respectively.
-In the regressions, both rates were interacted with the age dummies to generate variations across ages because these variables are matched with the school measured-year cells (not reported).}
+However, the absenteeism rates for primary schools were approximately 0.5\% at that time, which is considered to be negligible.\footnote{Chiba Prefecture, \textit{Chibaken [1930 edition, volume 2]}, p.~21.} Moreover, the school enrollment and school attendance rates were stable at around 99\% and 95\%, respectively (Online Appendix Table~\ref{tab:sum_cov}).
+I confirm that my baseline results are unchanged if I control for both rates as proxies for the proportion of children with health issues (Online Appendix Table~\ref{tab:r_robustness1}, Panel A).